New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Introduction

-Unlike code division or frequency division schemes, a time division (TD) scheme generating sequential TOA measurements is free of the near-far effect or large bandwidth occupancy.
-A UN in a TD broadcast system obtains sequential one-way TOA measurements to achieve JLAS on its own side, without any transmission back to the ANs.
+Unlike code division or frequency division schemes, a time division (TD) scheme generating sequential TOA measurements is free of the near-far effect or large bandwidth occupancy, although it would require a longer temporal duration for the ANs to finish their signal transmission.
+A UN in a TD broadcast system obtains the sequential one-way TOA measurements to achieve JLAS on its own, without any transmission back to the ANs.
 Such a TD broadcast scheme reduces the reception channels of a UN, supports an unlimited number of UNs, and offers higher safety for UNs from being detected.
-Hence, more and more research works on the TD scheme have appeared in recent years \cite{dwivedi2012scheduled,shi2019blas,dwivedi2013cooperative,hamer2018self,zachariah2013self,carroll2014demand,yan2017asynchronous,zhao2020optloc,shi2020sequential}.
+Hence, an increasing number of research works on the TD scheme have appeared \cite{dwivedi2012scheduled,shi2019blas,dwivedi2013cooperative,hamer2018self,zachariah2013self,carroll2014demand,yan2017asynchronous,zhao2020optloc,shi2020sequential}.